 There’s no better way to spend an exotic vacation than catching some of the biggest fish on the Adriatic Coast.

-These tours come complete with the captain and experienced crew to guide you to some of the hottest spots for catching fish near the Dalmatian Islands.
+These tours include the captain and experienced crew to guide you to some of the hottest spots for catching fish near the Dalmatian Islands.
 The fishing spot is about an hour and a half from the shore and will last all day.
-All tackles are included in the price and available onboard.
+All tackle is included in the price and available onboard.

-You may also fish for smaller catches as well.
+You may also fish for smaller catches.
 However, remember that any fish caught onboard belongs to the captain and crew.
 They are usually good about giving you a portion and even cooking them onboard often for no additional fee.
 It was a great time and well worth the experience!

 Where: Zadar & Dalmatian Islands